Dreaming of an earthquake: when the ground beneath your feet stops being solid

 The earth is shaking, but your main concern in this dream is not yourself, but others.
 You are pulling someone from under rubble, calling for help, organising evacuation.
 It is frightening, but you act.

-Your Protector speaks through this image — that part which is activated when others need help.
+Your Protector speaks through this image: that part which is activated when others need help.
 Sometimes the Protector is the best in you: your capacity to remain yourself and care for others even in chaos.
-Sometimes — it is a mechanism that prevents you from noticing your own confusion and pain, because “another’s trouble is more important.”
+Sometimes it becomes a mechanism that prevents you from noticing your own confusion and pain, because “another’s trouble is more important.”

 The important question of this dream: who exactly are you saving?
 Strangers — your Protector is working at full strength, and perhaps this is your general way of coping in crisis situations.
 A specific person from your life — this dream directly concerns your relationship with them.
 Children — perhaps the dream is about your own Inner Child, whom you are pulling out from under the rubble.